kinnison/rust-workshop/session-01.md

 - Putting all of that together we can write something like this
 - Walk through it explaining:
   1. Main's return type and what that Box is in brief terms
-  2. Hilight the question mark operator
+  2. Highlight the question mark operator
   3. Explain how `len()` is bytes, but the `chars()` iterator is characters
+  4. Demonstrate that by means of some utf8 fancy chars (emoji or otherwise)
-  4. Show how even if you have a string, you MUST have a format.
+  5. Show how even if you have a string, you MUST have a format for `println!()` et al.

 ---

 title: Homework

-Things for you to research if you want a leg-up for next week
+Things for you to research if you want next week to make more sense:

 - These file-associated things: